neo4351q/privacy-policy-Pushups-Pro/README.md

 # privacy policy Pushups Pro

-Application: Pushups
+Application: Pushups Pro
 Last updated: March 4, 2026

-This Privacy Policy describes how our mobile application "Pushups" (hereinafter — the "App") collects, uses, stores, and protects your information.
+This Privacy Policy describes how our mobile application "Pushups Pro" (hereinafter — the "App") collects, uses, stores, and protects your information.

 1. Information We Collect
 To provide the App's full functionality, synchronize your results, and improve service quality, we may collect the following data: